Did you know that self-motivation could be enhanced or undermined by the type of goal we set?

 Autonomy refers to a sense of control.
 The goal is chosen voluntarily, not because of tangible rewards, threats, deadlines, or any other external pressures.

-An intrinsic goal needs to be
+To attain a sense of autonomy, an intrinsic goal needs to be

 - Chosen by you